 Consumers respond to colours.
 The emotion they associate with the colour of the product or service is a significant factor in their buying decision process.
 Human beings look for what is easily recognisable and familiar to their minds to evoke emotional reactions.

-The recognition of this impact is crucial to know how to use colours to improve consumer behaviour correctly.
+Recognising this impact is crucial to knowing how to use colours to improve consumer behaviour correctly.
 The connections and emotions formed in the minds of your customers will determine their reactions to your product or brand.

-Research shows that most snap judgements about consumer products are based on colour.
+Most snap judgements on consumer products are based on colour.
 Most times, buying a product is based on whether the client believes its colour is appropriate for it.
 Think of smartphone colours, for instance.
 Colour is a significant consideration when purchasing these mobile gadgets as they are not only useful tools but a fashionable accessories.

-The study of the effect colours have on the human psyche is the psychology of colours.
+The study of the effect colours have on the human psyche is called the psychology of colours.
 The psychology of colours is used in advertising and marketing to induce emotional response and impact consumer behaviour and decision making.
-It is part of the initial impression your product, service and your brand provokes on the consumer’s minds.
+It is part of the initial impression your product, service, and brand provoke on consumers’ minds.

 First of all, consumer behaviour is an all-inclusive factor in presenting your product or service to the market.
 It includes psychology, biology, chemistry and economics working together to determine how the consumer decides on a product (or service, or brand) that will fulfil their need.